Which of the following best describes a function in the context o... | Study Prep in Pearson+

 1

-Understand the definition of a function: In mathematics, a function is a rule or relationship that assigns exactly one output to each input in its domain.
+Understand the definition of a function: In mathematics, a function is a rule or relationship that assigns exactly one output to each input.
+This is a key concept in calculus and is foundational for understanding how variables interact in business scenarios.

-Analyze the options provided: Carefully read each option and compare it to the definition of a function.
+Analyze the options provided: Review each option to determine whether it aligns with the definition of a function.

-Option 3: 'A calculation that always produces the same output regardless of input' - This describes a constant function, but it does not encompass the general definition of a function.
+Option 1: 'A graph that shows unrelated data points' - This does not describe a function because a function requires a specific relationship between inputs and outputs, not unrelated data.

 Option 4: 'A process that assigns multiple outputs to a single input' - This violates the definition of a function, as a function must assign exactly one output to each input.
-Therefore, the correct answer is Option 2: 'A rule that assigns to each input exactly one output.'
+Therefore, the correct answer is: 'A rule that assigns each input exactly one output.'

 Watch next